AlgWiki/AlgWiki/docs/dev.md

 When you are ready to add your changes to the main repository:

 * Stage your changes
-  * `git stage -A` will add _all_ of your local changes to the commit
+  * `git add -A` will add _all_ of your local changes to the commit
-* Run `yarn commit "message"` (TODO: Or maybe add a Git hook with `husky`?)
+* Run `git commit "message"`
-  * Remember to write your message in the _imperative_ mood (eg. `change background color to green`, not `changed background...` or `changing background...`)
+  * Remember to write your message in the _imperative_ mood (eg. `change background color`, not `changed background color` or `changing background color`)
-  * It will run all the tests and code quality checks
+  * It will run all the tests and code quality checks for the modified files
   * These tests make sure your code will conform to the style and quality of the rest of the EC codebase and should prevent accidentally breaking things
 * ...
-  * If you've gotten to here then you can be pretty confident that your changes meet the respository's code standards.
+* If you've gotten to here and passed the previous tests then you can be pretty confident that your changes meet the respository's code standards.
 Congratulations!